each player starts with 15 checkers. Those are placed to the right, at

 there is at least one opposing checker in front of your blockade

-once you’ve moved your fifteen checkers into your finishing table, you may start
+once you’ve moved your fifteen checkers into your finishing table, you may starta checker cannot move to a point occupied by an opposing checker

 bearing off.
 You bear off a checker by rolling a number that corresponds to the point on which it resides, then removing the checker from the board, as in Backgammon